amiryeg1/nodejs-lessons/L9-file-upload/readme.md

 minio uploaded files can be downloaded directly from *l9-file-upload* [bucket](https://play.minio.io:9000/minio/l9-file-upload/)

-or alternatively, by inputting the file's name in the URL, as an example:
+or alternatively, by inputting the file's name in the URL, as example:

 ![download-example]()